gjermundgaraba/bjaanes.github.io/_posts/2015-08-23-my-rss-feeds-or-great-websites-to-visit-from-time-to-time.md

 Great site by Chris Coyier.
 He is a resourceful guy that also has a great podcast called ShopTalk, and he is the creator of CodePen.

-Despite it&#8217;s name, CSS-Tricks is not JUST about CSS.
-It&#8217;s about Web Development and Design in general.
+Despite it's name, CSS-Tricks is not JUST about CSS.
+It's about Web Development and Design in general.

 Website: <a href="https://css-tricks.com" target="_blank">https://css-tricks.com</a>